Ympact/flux-icons/README.md

 | `-a\|--all`     | Build all icons from the vendor. **Note:** this might generate over thousands of files and cause `npm run dev` to crash due to memory issues. |
 | `-v\|--verbose` | Show additional messages during build. |

-The artisan script will try to install the icon package using `npm install`.
+The artisan script will try to install the vendor's icon package using `npm install`.

 ### Usage